musebe/musebecodes/packages/personal-blog-lite/content/blog/Image_Generator/index.md

 Once the image has been stored and transformed, cloudinary will return a url that contains the final transformed image that needs to be stored to Faunadb.

-To create a new transformed url collection to faunadb we shall leverage on the following query:
+In order save a the transformed url collection to faunadb we shall leverage on the following query:

 ```storage
   client